 Dear Mr. A. Suresh,

-Every situation has three possible options .
-1st one is yours, 2nd one is mine and 3rd one is the right one.
-I don't want to go in depth and also agree with you to some extent.
-The only thing i don't agree with the reason he state for leaving the job.
+Every situation has three possible options: the first one is yours, the second one is mine, and the third one is the right one.
+I don't want to go in-depth and also agree with you to some extent.
+The only thing I don't agree with is the reason he stated for leaving the job.

 From India, Pune

-I think in this forum we are to focus on the question, instead of reacting to one another we should just decide to answer the question or refuse to answer.
-Every one has a right to have his own views.
+I think in this forum we are to focus on the question.
+Instead of reacting to one another, we should just decide to answer the question or refuse to answer.
+Everyone has a right to have their own views.
 Moral values also differ.
 I am not judging anybody here.

 From India, Thane

-When we look at the issue from the point of view of HR of company A, the views of Dinesh is perfect.
-But when we see it from an employee's perspective, which is also required because we are here to sort out issues and make open the ways to find a solution for his issues also, the advise given by Suresh cannot be ignored.
-It is true that it takes a lot of strain and time to recruit an employee but it equally important that cost to company will be high if we have to lose an employee after say six months either by way of resignation or if we wanted to terminate the guy for any reason including poor performance.
-The very significance of probation is that this is the period during which we, the HR and the employee, can decide whether this organisation is our cup of coffee or not.
-Certainly, if we compel this employee and he stays back and does not contribute or comes late every day, then it will become a problem for us and then it will be the same HR who had recruited the employee who should terminate him.
+When we look at the issue from the point of view of HR of company A, the views of Dinesh are perfect.
+But when we see it from an employee's perspective, which is also required because we are here to sort out issues and make open the ways to find a solution for his issues also, the advice given by Suresh cannot be ignored.
+It is true that it takes a lot of strain and time to recruit an employee, but it is equally important that the cost to the company will be high if we have to lose an employee after, say, six months, either by way of resignation or if we wanted to terminate the guy for any reason, including poor performance.
+The very significance of probation is that this is the period during which we, the HR and the employee, can decide whether this organization is our cup of coffee or not.
+Certainly, if we compel this employee and he stays back and does not contribute or comes late every day, then it will become a problem for us, and then it will be the same HR who had recruited the employee who should terminate him.
 Since the employee has accepted that he could not make the right decision, we should allow him to leave, just thinking that if he leaves just before his probation is about to expire, the loss will be more.

 Madhu.T.K